 String theory provides a theoretical framework where both theories are consistently unified.
 It provides a very deep connection between gauge theory (open strings) and gravity (closed strings), which in turn led to the AdS/CFT correspondence.
 This is an example of a gauge/gravity duality, in which the dynamical degrees of freedom of a strongly coupled gauge theory rearrange themselves into degrees of freedom of a weakly coupled gravitational theory.
 It also provides an explicit realisation of the holographic principle which explains the thermodynamic properties of black holes.

-Our research focuses on the geometry of supersymmetry and supergravity, the classification of gravitational solutions in various dimensions, black holes and their applications to the AdS/CFT duality, and the development of holography in more general spacetimes.
+Our research focuses on the geometry of supersymmetry, supergravity and non-relativistic limits of General Relativity, the classification of gravitational solutions in various dimensions, the computation of scattering amplitudes using classical gravitational backgrounds, black holes and their applications to AdS/CFT duality and quantum gravity in general, and the interplay between quantum information and computation with holography in general spacetimes.